facebook/infer/_docs/01-linters.md

  };
 ```

 `GLOBAL-MACROS` is the section of an AL specification where one can define a list of global macros.
-In the example we are defining the macro `is_subclass(x)` which can now use in checkers instead of its complex definition.
+In the example we are defining the macro `is_subclass(x)` which can now be used in checkers instead of its complex definition.

-It's possible to import library of macros and paths with the following command:
+It is possible to import a library of macros and paths with the following command:

 ```
 #IMPORT <library.al>